Jinger Duggar Changes From Pants To Sleeveless Dress For Wedding, Husband Jeremy Vuolo Credited For Wardrobe

 “Glad to see her out from under her parents thumbs,” Genevieve B. Cottrill wrote in the comment section.
 “I wish her other sisters would as well.
 So they can be themselves and wear what they want.
 You can still be a Christian and wear shorts, tank tops, pants, bathing suits and capri pants.”

-Other remarked just how ridiculous it is that Jinger has to get married to an open-minded man, just to be expand her clothing options.
+Other remarked just how ridiculous it is that Jinger has to get married to an open-minded man, just to expand her clothing options.

 “Now she started to wear pants and dresses that leave arms uncovered,” Serena Violante wrote.
 “At 23 years old.
 Because her husband’s told her she can do it.
 In 2017.
 Ok.”